viamrobotics/docs/docs/tutorials/projects/helmet.md

 [Triggers](/configure/triggers/) allow you to trigger actions by sending an HTML request when a certain event happens.

-You can set up a trigger to trigger a serverless function that sends you a customized email when an image of someone without a hard hat is uploaded to the cloud.
+You can set up a trigger to send a webhook to a serverless function that sends you a customized email when an image of someone without a hard hat is uploaded to the cloud.

 If you don't wish to customize the contents of the email, you can use Viam's built-in trigger email functionality which sends a generic email letting you know that data has been synced.
 If you prefer the generic email, you can skip creating a custom cloud function and begin configuring a trigger on your machine.